Julianne Hough Embraces ‘Healing Powers Of The Ocean’ After Difficult Month

 “You are such a beautiful woman,” shared another supporter of Julianne’s.

 Julianne Hough has been sharing plenty of updates on her Instagram page in recent weeks with tidbits about her current and upcoming projects.
 She’s definitely got a lot of fun stuff in the works, but it looks like she was due for a quick break away from all of the chaos.
-Fans hope that the America’s Got Talent star can return home feeling rejuvenated and it certainly seems she’s off to a great start on that process.
+Fans hope that the America’s Got Talent star can return home feeling rejuvenated.
+It certainly seems she’s off to a great start while making her way through the process.